Bipolar Disorder Treatment

 Support Groups Outside the U.S. – Search for bipolar disorder support groups located outside the United States.
 (Depression and Bipolar Support Alliance)

-Self-Help Groups in the UK (Bipolar UK)
+Find a Support Group in the UK (Bipolar UK)

 Support Groups in Australia (Black Dog Institute)